The journey to transform an idea into a building breaks down into five independent but interlinked Stages.

-On larger or more complex projects, Testing the Principle is a separate piece of work that assesses the strength of the project and allows you to make an informed decision about how to take it to the next stage.
+On larger or more complex projects, we undertake what we call Testing the Principle.
+This is a separate, chargeable piece of work that assesses the strength of the project and allows you to make an informed decision about how to take it to the next stage.

 Testing the Principle considers the legal, financial and practical considerations involved.

-- agreeing the problems that will need to be solved and how they will impact on the project.
+- agreeing the challanges that will need to be addressed and how they will impact on the project.

 - establishing the spaces that are required.